Volvo XC70 (2025): Powertrain

-The XC70 features a plug-in hybrid (series-parallel hybrid) system combining a 1.5 liter turbocharged engine with P1+P3 layout electric motors, paired with a 3-speed dedicated hybrid transmission (DHT).
+The XC70 features a plug-in hybrid (series-parallel hybrid) system combining a 1.5-liter turbocharged engine with P1+P3 and P4 layout electric motors, paired with a 3-speed dedicated hybrid transmission (DHT).
 It can travel up to 124 mi on pure electric range.

-Front-wheel-drive models are rated at 312 horsepower and all-wheel-drive models are rated at 469 horsepower.
-Front-wheel-drive have an all-electric range of 72 miles and all-wheel-drive models have an all-electric range of 131 miles.
+Front-wheel-drive models are rated at 234 kW; and all-wheel-drive models are rated at 340 kW.
+Front-wheel-drive have an all-electric range of 72 miles; and all-wheel-drive models have an all-electric range of 131 miles.
 They use the 21.2 kWh and 39.6 kWh lithium iron phosphate batteries respectively.